h2oai/h2o-3/h2o-docs/src/product/data-science/k-means.rst

  **Note**: If PlusPlus is specified, the initial Y matrix is chosen by the final cluster centers from the K-Means PlusPlus algorithm.

 - `max_runtime_secs <algo-params/max_runtime_secs.html>`__: Maximum allowed runtime in seconds for model training.
 Use 0 to disable.

+- **max_categorical_levels**: For each categorical feature, specify a limit on the number of most frequent categorical levels used for model training.

 - `categorical_encoding <algo-params/categorical_encoding.html>`__: Specify one of the following encoding schemes for handling categorical features: